The following menu items are available from

 Similar as above, but opens the window as a separate operating system level window, that can be dragged across your entire desktop.
-(Note that currently the initial position of any new window might not be optimal and you might need to drag it out of a corner to see it completely.)

 If you request to open a new Aircraft Info window while others are hiding, all will show and a new one opens then.

 ...does exactly that to all the Aircraft Information Windows.

 This is actually a toggle, much like a check box, and it corresponds directly to the setting Show live aircraft in the Basic Settings.

 If there is a white circle next to it, like in the above screenshot, then the option is activated.
 Otherwise it is off.